Jiayun-Zhang/LAMAS_project/README.md

 ```

 ## Instructions
-Open the `mesa_notebook.ipynb` notebook with jupyter and follow the instructions.
+Open the `mesa_notebook.ipynb` notebook with jupyter and run it.
+Go to the 'Model Parameters' section to change the number of agents and switch between
+the two variants.

 ## Features
 - Variable number of blue- and brown-eyed islanders